 Money Habitudes cards are a novel, non-threatening, hands-on activity to get people talking about money.
-Used with individuals, couples and groups and classes, they help people understand their own unique habits and attitudes that affect decisions and actions related to money.
+Used with individuals, couples, groups and classes, they help people understand their own unique habits and attitudes that affect decisions and actions related to money.

-This version, Money Habitudes II, is designed for people between 18-25.
-The methodology is the same as the original, adult version of Money Habitudes, but features more contemporary graphics and evaluation statements that are better suited to this age group; note that some of the Habitude categories have slightly different names and icons versus the adult version.
-Money Habitudes II is often used in college and military programs as well as workforce development, premarital seminars and re-entry.
+This version, Money Habitudes II, is designed for young adults (18-25).
+The methodology is the same as the original, adult and teen versions of Money Habitudes, but features evaluation statements that are better suited to this age group.
+Money Habitudes II is often used in college and military programs as well as workforce development, peer mentoring programs, premarital seminars and re-entry.

 Effective money management is really about making choices, balancing impulsive behavior, seeking acceptance, avoiding rejection and feeling empowered to plan for the future.
-The positive way the cards present these issues help young adults develop a healthier relationship with money so they are able to use their financial skills more successfully to manage money now and in the future.
-They can be used in conjunction with courses in financial literacy, couples/family counseling, career development, life skills, psychology and business.
+The positive way the cards present these issues help young adults develop a healthier relationship with money.
+They are then able to use their financial skills more successfully to manage money now and in the future.
+They can be used in conjunction with courses in financial education, couples/family counseling, career development, life skills, psychology and business.

-To use the Money Habitudes deck of cards, you or your client will simply complete an easy sorting process that takes less than 15 minutes.
-Interpreting and discussing the results can take just a few minutes or may be structured from 30 minutes to many hours.
+To use the Money Habitudes II deck of cards, you or your client will simply complete an easy sorting process that takes less than 15 minutes.
+Interpreting and discussing the results can take just a few minutes or may be structured from 30 minutes to two hours if additional activities are included.
+Basic instructions are included on the green card in each deck.
 At a glance, you will get an easy-to-understand but powerful understanding of the user's Money Habitudes.
-By using the interpretation cards, you will gain valuable clues about thoughts, feelings and patterns of behavior.
+By using the interpretation cards, you and your clients will gain valuable clues about their thoughts, feelings and patterns of behavior.